qwx9/notes/net/todo/proj/dporg/status.md

 - Seem identical even if djjad is a more recent build

+## Latest survey of decompilers
+- fernflower:
+- d4j:
+- bytecode viewer:
+- androchef: useless, produces ambiguous names again
+- krakatau: never made it work
+- procyon: two different versions floating around, the latest one fucking brakes the decompiler's jar build (build.gradle had to be edited to set jar = true and a rev from before gradle tiddling checked out, fucking piece of shit)
+- cfr: new version with more options, seems like the best candidate still
+- was told about intellij and netbeans, but they just use the others internally

 ## Notes
 - Just renaming the class files in the file doesn't have an impact on compilation (class names),